joehahn/grid_walker/README.md

 ![](figs/move.png)
 The agent is then moved up and onto the goal G which then generates a reward of 10
 ![](figs/goal.png)
-and changes the game_state from 'running' to 'goal' to indicate the conclusion of this the game.
+This also changes the game_state from 'running' to 'goal' to indicate the conclusion of this the game.
 The pit P is a hazard, and moving the agent there ends the game with reward -10.
 Also the agent is not allowed to move onto wall W or beyond the 6x6 grid, and trying do so generates a reward of -3.
 A game also ends if the agent moves